-“Mediation” refers to a formal settlement negotiation with an employer that is facilitated by a neutral third party (“mediator”).
-The goal of mediation is to arrive at a mutually beneficial outcome to a lawsuit or potential lawsuit, often involving the employer’s payment of an amount to an employee to settle the claim and release the employer from the lawsuit.
-The employer and employee can agree to mediate at any time, and are, in fact, often required by law to discuss a case’s prospects for settlement via mediation.
-The mediator is simply a neutral third party hired by both parties to facilitate a negotiated settlement to the dispute.
-Many mediators are often experienced employment law attorneys or former judges.
+Employers are often required by law to discuss a case’s prospects for settlement via mediation.
+The mediator is simply a neutral third party hired by both parties to facilitate a negotiated settlement of the dispute.
+Many mediators have often experienced employment law attorneys or former judges.

 What should I expect during the mediation process?

 Generally, you can expect the mediation process to first involve a meeting between all parties including: